sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 who is speaking.
 A vulgar and a rustic character does not employ the same words as a refined city-bred man.
 The appropriate vocabulary is one of the chief conditions that call up the correct atmosphere.
 Inappropriate vocabulary which is a breach of Aucitya is the Doṣa called Apada.
 See S. K. Ā. I, 23, pp. 19-20.
 Bhoja's Vākyārthadoṣa called Virasa, which is borrowed by him from Rudraṭa, emphasises a principle of Rasa-aucitya.
 (See S. K. Ā. I, 50, p.
 35.)
 Ratneśvara, commentator on the S. K. Ā., quotes here Ānandavardhana's verse on Aucitya and Anaucitya—अनौचित्यादृते नान्यत् etc., and adds that the three following Upamādoṣas also are various instances of Anaucitya.
 Thirdly, the Doṣa called Viruddha (S. K. Ā. 1, 54-57), Loka virodha, Kāla virodha etc., is also based on Aucitya.
 These are only more definite and particularised names for varieties of Anaucitya of Vastu or Artha.
 In the sub-class of Anumāna viruddha, Bhoja has a variety called Aucitya viruddha (see p.
 40. S. K. Ā) and illustrates it by a case of an incorrect and inappropriate description of a low ordinary man, a Pāmara, as wearing refined silk-dress.
 Fourthly, a similar instance of Anaucitya of Artha-kalpana is mentioned by Bhoja in connection with his Śabdaguṇa Bhāvika.
 (S. K. Ā., p.
 58.)
 Here is an instance of the larger Aucitya of Adaptation, which makes Guṇas of flaws.
-Besides this, there is a whole section of Vaiśeṣika guṇas at the end of chapter I where it is shown that as a result of circumstance, special context and Aucitya, all the Doṣas may cease to be so and may even become Guṇas (S. K. Ā., pp. 74-120, [see esp. p.
-118).](# "See also above pp. 202-3 and 211-2.")
+Besides this, there is a whole section of Vaiśeṣika guṇas at the end of chapter I where it is shown that as a result of circumstance, special context and Aucitya, all the Doṣas may cease to be so and may even become Guṇas (S. K. Ā., pp. 74-120, see esp. p.
+118).[^66]

  अत्र स्त्रीत्वाद् औचित्यविरोधेऽपि तत्समयोचितत्वाद् गुणत्वम्।

+[^66]: "See also above pp. 202-3 and 211-2."

 S. K. Ā. P. 118.

  Aucitya figures to some extent in Bhoja's Alaṁkāra-section also.
 Bhoja opens his list of Śabdālaṁkāras with the elaboration of the idea of the choice of the appropriate language, Bhāṣaucitya, which, he says, is an ornament or Alaṁkāra called Jāti.
 Certain subjects are well expressed in Sanskrit ; certain in Prākṛt or Apabhramśa.
 There is also the appropriateness of country or province (Deśa) and rank and culture of character (Pātra,-uttama; male, female etc.)which decides the language.
 Bhoja and Ratneśvara point out all these Aucityas which are seen already in the eighteenth chapter of Bharata's N.Ś. called Bhāṣāvidhāna.
-Bhoja himself uses the word Aucitya here and Ratneśvara clearly explains the Aucitya involved in this Jāti [Śabdālaṁkāna](# " I have spoken of these at greater length in the chapter onBhoja and Aucitya in my book on Bhoja's Śṛṅgāraprakāśa.
-(Vol. I, pp. 191-195.)").
+Bhoja himself uses the word Aucitya here and Ratneśvara clearly explains the Aucitya involved in this Jāti Śabdālaṁkāna[^67]").
 In chapter xi, Bhoja gives a Prabandha-ubhaya-guṇa, a comprehensive excellence of the Śabda and Artha of the whole work, called "language according to the character", पात्रानुरूपभाषत्वम्.
 What is this Ānurūpya except Aucitya?
 This Prabandha-bhāṣaucitya is only the extension of the Vākyālaṁkāra called Jāti (p.
 432, vol. ii, Śṛ.
 Pra.
 Mad.
 MS.).
 The second Śabdālaṁkāra of Bhoja is also a principle of Aucitya.
 It is called Gati; it is the choice of the proper poetic form, verse (padya), prose (gadya), or mixed style (campū) and the choice of the proper metres suggestive of Rasa in the padya-class; this last is only another name for Vṛttaucitya.
 In explaining this Gati, Bhoja himself bases his Alaṅkāra on Aucitya of Artha which he mentions twice here. (see S. K. Ā. II, 18 and 21.)

+[^67]: " I have spoken of these at greater length in the chapter onBhoja and Aucitya in my book on Bhoja's Śṛṅgāraprakāśa.
+(Vol. I, pp. 191-195.

 **पद्यं गद्यं च मिश्रं च काव्यं यत् सा गतिः स्मृता।
 अर्थौचित्यादिभिः सापि वागलङ्कार इष्यते॥ II, 18.**